opnsense/tools/README.md

 A verification of all available set signatures is done via:

     # make verify

+Nano images can be adjusted in size using an argument as follows, with the default of 3800M:

+    # make nano-<size>

 Virtual machine images come in varying disk formats and sizes.
 The default format is vmdk with 20G and 1G swap.
 If you want